Abdullah Mehsud: Relationship with Baitullah Mehsud

+Post-release

 Return to the battlefield

-After his release, Mehsud immediately began rebuilding his Pakistani Taliban (Tehrik-i-Taliban Pakistan/TTP) cadre.
+After his release, Mehsud immediately began rebuilding his Pakistani Taliban (Tehreek-e-Taliban Pakistan or TTP) cadre.
 He commanded a force of up to 5,000 Taliban fighters.
 He then began initiating attacks on coalition soldiers in Afghanistan.

 In Waziristan, Mehsud was believed to be behind the kidnapping of two Chinese engineers from the building of the Gomal Zam Dam, which left one hostage dead during a botched rescue attempt.
 He was also alleged to have been behind an attack on Pakistan's Interior Minister Aftab Ahmad Sherpao that killed 31 people.

 In March 2005, a Department of Defense document claimed:

 Mahsud, now reputed to be a militant leader, claimed to be an office clerk and driver for the Taliban from 1996 to 1998 or 1999.
 He consistently denied having any affiliation with al Qaida.
 He also claimed to have received no weapons or military training due to his handicap (an amputation resulting from when he stepped on a land mine 10 years ago).
 He claimed that after 11 September 2001 he was forcibly conscripted by the Taliban military.

 In 2005, Pakistani President Pervez Musharraf announced that Mehsud had been killed by ISI forces, only to later retract the statement.

 Mehsud was one of the first three former Guantanamo captives the Bush Presidency reported had returned to the battlefield.
 As of July 2007, spokesmen reported that over thirty captives had returned to the battlefield, or associated with terrorists, after their release.
 As of July 2007, the spokesmen had named seven of those individuals.